 But I'm not writing this post to complain about my allergy pains.

-After a brief stint with a yoga routine this fall, the amount of time I spent doing anything yoga related slowly decreased to nothing while I focused on other aspects of my training.
+After a brief stint with a yoga routine one time, the amount of time I spent doing anything yoga-related slowly decreased to nothing while I focused on other aspects of my fitness training.

-It doesn't matter if you're an elite athlete or someone with a 9-5 desk job, regular stretching and mobility exercises can and should be a part of your routine.
-Not only does it increase athletic performance, it improves circulation, joint movement, muscular function, and stress levels.
-Feel better, do things better!
+But it doesn't matter if you're an elite athlete or someone with a 9-5 desk job, regular stretching and mobility exercises can (and should) be a part of your routine.

 However, after a long day of work, taking valuable free time to configure yourself into some distorted pose could be the very last thing you want to do.